Unity-Technologies/UGS-SQL-Cookbook/Data Access Queries/README.md

 ### account_fact_event_type_users_day

-This table lists all of the events a user has sent in one day and how many times each of those events have been sent in.
-If any user details change (such as the client version or user country) during that day, a new record will be created for each event even if it has been already recorded once before the change.
+This table list all of the events a user has recorded in one day and how many times they have sent in each of those events.

 ### account_fact_mission_users_day

 This table lists how many times a user has started, completed, failed and abandoned missions in a day.
-If any user details change (such as the client version or user country) during that day, a new record will be created for each mission event even if it has been already recorded once before the change.
 This table will be empty if you do not have at least one of the following events implemented:

 - missionStarted
 - missionCompleted
 - missionFailed
 - missionAbandoned

-> Note: To use this table, the above events should contain a missionName parameter
+To use this table, the above events should contain a missionName parameter.

 ### account_fact_product_users_day

 This table lists the number of times a user has purchased a product in a day.
-If any user details change (such as the client version or user country) during that day, a new record will be created for each product even if it has been already recorded once before the change.
 This table will be empty if you do not have the standard transaction event implemented.
 The data is retrieved from the "productsReceived" parameter in that event.

-### account_fact_user_sessions_day

-This table lists the revenue in the smallest unit of the default currency, the number of events, missions activity, and the transactions split out per session.
-If something about the session changes, such as clientVersion or userCountry changes, then a new row will be created.

 ### account_fact_wau_users

-This table lists all of the users who have played in the last 7 days and their relevant dimensions.
+This table lists all of the users that have sent in an event in the last 7 days.

 ### account_fact_mau_users

-This table lists all of the users who have played in the last 31 days and their relevant dimensions.
+This table lists all of the users that have sent in an event in the last 30 days.

 ## Queries